R-Todd/ShiftLogix/README.md

 # ShiftLogix (Layered Architecture)

-This document explains how to set up and run the layered-architecture version of ShiftLogix on a new computer, including all required environment variable values.
+This document explains how to set up and run the layered-architecture version of ShiftLogix on a new computer, including environment file templates with explanations.

 ---